 Downscaling electromagnetic resonators remains a major issue in micro and nanotechnology and asks for novel platforms supporting electromagnetic waves and resonances on lower dimensional structures.

 In the last years, the emerging spatial localization properties of plasmons in noble metal structures have suggested several strategies to squeeze the electromagnetic energy over subwavelength spatial regions by using, for instance, a coated metal pin \cite{takahara1997guiding}, V-shaped grooves \cite{bozhevolnyi2006channel} and wedges \cite{moreno2008guiding}.
-However, noble metals plasmons have intrinsic limitations \cite{khurgin2015deal}, including, above all, the short lifetime due to the metal losses and the limited spectral tunability, spanning only from the ultraviolet to the near infrared.
+However, in noble metals, plasmons have intrinsic limitations \cite{khurgin2015deal}, including, above all, the short lifetime due to the metal losses and the limited spectral tunability, spanning only from the ultraviolet to the near infrared.

-Electromagnetic guiding over lower dimensional spatial domains have been demonstrated in photonic crystals (PCs), where a carefully designed wavevector space enables the creation of interfaces supporting topologically protected one-directional propagation \cite{lu2014topological}.
-Unfortunately, PCs require the fabrication of large 3D structures, which are incompatible with planar technology.

-Properly engineered metasurfaces can also play a central role in the conception of reduced dimensional electromagnetic circuitry.
-Recently, Bisharat et al. have demonstrated that a one dimensional interface between two planar surfaces of complementary surface impedances may support electromagnetic guiding along an infinitesimal, one dimensional line \cite{PhysRevLett.119.106802}.
-However, a resonator based on these modes would require the use of semi-infinite metasurfaces (or at least very large compared to the operating wavelength), with a defect-free interface.
+Electromagnetic waveguiding in lower dimensional spatial domains has been demonstrated in photonic crystals (PCs), where a careful design of the reciprocal space enables the creation of interfaces supporting topologically protected one-directional propagation \cite{lu2014topological}.
+Unfortunately, PCs necessarily require the fabrication of large structures.
+Properly engineered metasurfaces can also play a central role in conceiving electromagnetic circuitry of reduced dimensionality.
+Recently, Bisharat et al. have demonstrated that two planar surfaces of complementary surface impedance may guide electromagnetic waves along a one dimensional line \cite{PhysRevLett.119.106802}.
+However, a resonator based on these modes would require the use of semi-infinite metasurfaces (or at least very large compared to the operating wavelength) with a defect-free interface.
 These two characteristics make it bulky and difficult to downscale.